pbmolini/venti5sera/README.md

 ## What does *venti5sera* mean?

 In my family we traditionally have the Christmas party in the evening of Dec.
 25th, so in Italian the name *venti5sera* means "the evening of 25th".
+Well, actually it means *twenty5thevening*.

 ## Acknowledgments